 Who said thyme is only good for flavoring your meat?
 It also makes a flavorful tea.
 Thyme tea (or tisane) is probably one of the most popular herbal teas.
 Its earthy flavors also seem to pack a punch of antioxidants that can make it very beneficial for our health.
 Learn more about its benefits and how to make it.

-Scientifically known as Thymus vulgaris, this herb is a common garden herb, is quite easy to grow, and is widely used in culinary applications due to its unique flavor and aroma when cooked.
-It has also been a part of medicinal traditions for thousands of years, and has a number of potent active ingredients that make it a powerful herbal remedy.
-The active ingredient, thymol, is a powerful antioxidant, and the tea also boasts a few other unique compounds that give it such an impressive range of effects.
+Scientifically known as Thymus vulgaris, this herb is a common garden herb.
+It can be quite easy to grow and is fairly widely used in culinary applications due to its unique flavor and aroma.
+It seems to have also been a part of medicinal traditions for thousands of years and may have a number of potent active ingredients that can make it a powerful herbal remedy.
+The active ingredient, thymol, which may be found in this herb, can be a powerful antioxidant.
+The tea also boasts a few other possible unique compounds that may give it such an impressive range of effects.

 Health Benefits of Thyme Tea

 Thyme contains possibly high levels of vitamin C, vitamin A, copper, iron, manganese, potassium, phosphorus, and antioxidants like thymol and carvacrol.
 These compounds may be responsible for many of this tea’s possible health benefits.